New Rounds Of Storms On Track Through Weekend: 5-Day Forecast

 The next window for storm activity is in the afternoon and evening on Friday, Sept.
-8, according to the National Weather Service.
+8.

 The main threat will be damaging winds, with additional threats for isolated large hail and flash flooding, according to the National Weather Service.